LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AddEmail-post-">Auth Add Email (POST)</h4>
- This API is used to add additional emails to a user's account. <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-add-email" target="_blank">More info</a>
+ This API is used to add additional emails to a user's account.

 ```java